systrauss/GammaSearch/README.md

 * It only needs to search up to the current state, and not farther.
 * Print out the flagged chain as it is found, go back up one level, and repeat until all transitions in that level are done, then go up again.

-Here is an idea for how the this would look printed out:
+Here is an idea for how this would look printed out:
 ```
 Transition A
 Cascade 1